 Step 1: Choose a “core” landscape and give it enough days

-If you only have a short window, pick a landscape that can be experienced with frequent local transport and short hikes.
+If you only have a short window, choose a landscape that can be experienced with frequent local transport and short hikes.
 If you have more time, you can go deeper with longer trails and slower pacing.

 Step 2: Pick a transport style that matches the terrain

-• For lakes and fjords: treat water travel and shoreline travel as different “modes,” each worth its own day.
+• For lakes and fjords: treat water travel and shoreline travel as different modes, each worth its own day.

 Step 3: Pair two compatible landscapes when geography allows it